hunterpope03/Front-End-Calculator/README.md

 This web-based calculator utilizes HTML, CSS, and JavaScript.
-It supports basic arithmetic, negative, and decimal operations and functions similalrly to that of an Apple brand calculator.
+It supports basic arithmetic, negative, and decimal operations and functions similarly to that of an Apple brand calculator.

 The HTML and CSS structure for this site is fairly simple.
 It features: one outer div for the outer calculator box and six inner divs for each row